Find Cheap Flights to Dunedin from $ 61 with eDreams

 These are the airlines with direct flights to Dunedin:

-• Air New Zealand also offers direct flights to Dunedin from Wellington, Christchurch, and Auckland.
+• Jetstar also offers direct flights to Dunedin from Gold Coast - Coolangatta, Auckland, and Wellington.
 Perfect if you want a straightforward trip from these cities.

 Here are some other options for flights to Dunedin that might include a stopover:

-• Air New Zealand flies to Dunedin from Gold Coast - Coolangatta, London, and Wellington.
+• Air New Zealand flies to Dunedin from Gold Coast - Coolangatta, Sydney, and Melbourne.

-• Qantas Airways also heads to Dunedin from Sydney, Darwin, and Melbourne, giving you a few handy departure options.
+• Qantas Airways also heads to Dunedin from Sydney, Melbourne, and Perth, giving you a few handy departure options.

-• Finally, Jetstar flies to Dunedin from lots of spots, including Brisbane, Gold Coast - Coolangatta, and Melbourne.
+• Finally, Jetstar flies to Dunedin from lots of spots, including Gold Coast - Coolangatta, Melbourne, and Sydney.

 When traveling to Dunedin, what's the recommended arrival time at the airport before my flight?